Struct bdk_wallet::Wallet

 Only use this method when creating a wallet designed to be used with a single descriptor and keychain.
 Otherwise the recommended way to construct a new wallet is by using Wallet::create.
 It’s worth noting that not all features are available with single descriptor wallets, for example setting a change_policy on TxBuilder and related methods such as do_not_spend_change.
 This is because all payments are received on the external keychain (including change), and without a change keychain BDK lacks enough information to distinguish between change and outside payments.

 Additionally because this wallet has no internal (change) keychain, all methods that require a KeychainKind as input, e.g. reveal_next_address should only be called using the External variant.
-In most cases passing Internal is treated as the equivalent of External but can lead to confusing results.
+In most cases passing Internal is treated as the equivalent of External but this behavior must not be relied on.

 §Example